Mburnand-tech/Burnet/README.md

 This project requires the following dependencies:

-- axios: for making API requests
+- Axios: for making API requests
 - moment: for time data conversion
 - animate.css: for 'About' page animations
 - prop-types: for defining prop types